Hudsonps/setting-up-my-system/README.md

 - To install pydocstyle, run `conda install -c conda-forge pydocstyle`

-- To confirm that the packages have been installed, run `python` on your terminal and `import <linter_name>` to check that the packages are now available

-- You should also be able to see the packages at `~/miniconda/bin` (assuming you installed conda at the default location)
+To confirm that the packages have been installed, run `python` on your terminal and `import <linter_name>` to check that the packages are now available.
+You should also be able to see the packages at a folder named `bin` inside your environment folder

 ### **Using the Linters with VSCode**

 Though linters can be run directly (for example, to examine a file called `mycode.py` with Flake8, run `flake8 mycode.py`), I find them more useful when their functionality is coupled with a text editor that leverages their diagnosis and displays it on the code itself.
 To take advantage of that, we must enable linters on VSCode.
-Moreover, we will make access to the linters agnostic of a given environment, as each project should have their own environment.

 #### **Enabling Linters on VSCode**